-Most of the cases so far have been on commercial dairy farms, but 19 beef properties, and 2 other properties have been confirmed as infected.
-At this stage it appears the disease has been spread from farm to farm by movement of infected cattle (i.e. cattle that carry the bacteria in their body), but overseas, feeding of raw milk to calves is a known risk for spread of Mycoplasma bovis.
+Most of the cases so far have been on commercial dairy farms, but beef properties and other properties have been confirmed as infected.
+At this stage, it appears the disease has been spread from farm to farm by the movement of infected cattle (i.e. cattle that carry the bacteria in their body), but overseas, feeding of raw milk to calves is a known risk for the spread of Mycoplasma bovis.
 The disease is spread between animals within a farm by direct contact between cattle, or from cows to calves in milk.
-It isn’t spread by wind and there’s a much lower risk of spread by dirty stock trucks, clothes or equipment.
+It isn’t spread by wind and there’s a much lower risk of spread by dirty stock trucks, clothes, or equipment.

-Surveillance to date suggests the disease is not widespread within the national cattle population, and appears to be limited to a network of farms connected by cattle movements.
-Given this position, and the potential impact the disease could have in New Zealand, the government decided to pursue phased eradication – announced in May 2018.
-In addition to the ongoing tracing work, a second round of bulk milk surveillance is planned for spring 2018 .
+Surveillance to date suggests the disease is not widespread within the national cattle population and appears to be limited to a network of farms connected by cattle movements.
+Given this position and the potential impact the disease could have in New Zealand, the government decided to pursue phased eradication – announced in May 2018.

 One of the largest challenges for eradication is that Mycoplasma bovis is difficult to detect in cattle that are infected with the bacterium but not showing signs of disease.
 Testing is being performed on blood and milk samples, and swabs taken from the tonsils.
 These are being carried out by MPI on all cattle thought to have been in contact with infected cattle.
 As well as this, extensive screening tests are being carried out on bulk milk samples from dairy farms across the country.
 Because it’s hard to identify cattle with Mycoplasma bovis, it follows that determining a herd is free is not easy.